 * Merkel's U-turn on gay rights upsets conservatives

-* Risky CDU shifts on conscription, nuclear power, minimum wage
+* Risky CDU shifts on conscription, nuclear power, minimum

 * German leader robs opposition of campaign issues